 The Company records revenue net of sales tax, value added tax, excise tax and other taxes collected concurrent with revenue-producing activities.
 The Company has elected to recognize the cost for freight and shipping when control over the products sold passes to customers and revenue is recognized.
 The Company has elected to recognize incremental costs of obtaining a contract as expense when incurred except in contracts where the amortization period would exceed twelve months.
-In such cases the long term amount will be assessed for materiality.
-As of June 30, 2024 and March 31, 2024, the Company's capitalized incremental contract costs were not material.
+As of September 30, 2024 and March 31, 2024, the Company's capitalized incremental contract costs were not material.
 The Company has elected not to adjust the promised amount of consideration for the effects of a significant financing component if the period of financing is twelve months or less.
 The Company has elected to recognize revenue based on the as invoiced practical expedient if there is a right to consideration from a customer in an amount that corresponds directly with the value of the Company's performance.